Stockflen/PortfolioProject/README.md

 # PortfolioProject - smallsh

-In this assignment you will write smallsh your own shell in C. smallsh will implement a subset of features of well-known shells, such as bash.
-Your program will:
+'smallsh' is my own version of shell written in C. smallsh implements a subset of features of well-known shells, such as bash.
+The program will:

 1. Provide a prompt for running commands
 2. Handle blank lines and comments, which are lines beginning with the # character,